 The Brother SE600 is such a combination machine, meaning it has everything the Brother PE535 has, but it also sews.
-I own the Brother SE625, which is the almost identical twin of the Brother SE600.
-It just includes a gold face-plate instead and has an extra 200 designs on CD.
+I own the Brother SE625, the almost identical twin of the Brother SE600.
+The only difference is it includes a gold faceplate and has an extra 200 designs on CD.

 |Embroidery Designs||100 designs|